saprykin/plibsys/platforms/vms-general/README.md

 to fit the limit.
 Sometimes it is useful to know the mangled name of a symbol.
 Use the `vms_shorten_symbol.c` program to get a mangled name.
 See details inside.

-Deleting a whole directory tree with all the files and subdirectories is not a trivial task on OpenVMS.
-Use the `deltree.com` DCL script to make your life easier.
-See details inside.